superhero1/ffritz/README-6591.md

 variable.
 There is some information in the IPPF forum on how to do this if you look for it.

+Basically, what you need to do is to copy the file user-oem.patch before building an update image:

+        cp user-oem.patch atom/
+        cp user-oem.patch arm/
+        make

+This will allow to boot the image on a branded box, but various features might not be available.

-Completely removing the branding is possible, very dangerous and i will not document it.
+Completely removing the branding is possible, dangerous and i will not document it.

 Checking BIOS version
 ---------------------